SHOP ONLINE

 Our Farm

-About The Maze & Farm Tours
+About The Maze & The Farm

 HEMP MAZE MINNESOTA & CANNA DISC GOLF

-. . . is open July thru October.
+. . . is open July thru end of September.
 Entry to the maze and canna disc golf cost $10 per person.
 Please wear sturdy closed toe shoes.
 You will be walking through a farm field.
 Our disc golf course consist of 13 cannabis themed holes.
 Bring your own discs to play or buy a new disc made of hemp plastic in the store.
 We also have discs you can borrow.

 HEMP MAZE MINNESOTA & CANNA DISC GOLF

-WILL BE OPEN July - October
+WILL BE OPEN July - End of September

 Monday - Friday 11 AM - 6:30 PM